How to Calculate The Price For Your Handmade Goods

 I am Sunny Choudhary, a 24-year-old co-founder of PortraitFlip with a B.Tech in Mechanical Engineering from Vellore Institute of Technology, Chennai.

-Marcello De Lio from Mississauga started Just Artisan over 1 year ago, a handmade goods business.
+Marcello De Lio (from Mississauga) started Just Artisan over 3 years ago.

 Hi everyone!
 My name is Marcello De Lio, I am the founder of Just Artisan.
 I created Just Artisan in 2020 to help artists and makers sell their creations online.

-Christopher Sofia from Austin started Humble Blades almost 6 years ago, a handmade goods business.
+Christopher Sofia (from Austin) started Humble Blades almost 8 years ago.

 My name is Chris Sofia and I make handmade custom knives in Austin, Texas.
 Mostly Chef Knives, I like the idea of thinking that my products and effort will create a situation where I’m invited to dinner, but now and then I make something that will guarantee an empty seat…